-This bread has the most amazing flavor but… the texture isn’t perfect.
+This bread has the most amazing flavor but… the texture isn’t exactly perfect.
 When you cut into it, it might fall apart a little.
 Which is just weird because it is moist.
-Moist + crumbly (if that’s even the right word) doesn’t make sense.
+Moist + “loose.”
 But that’s cool because it’s full of cinnamon and apples.
 That makes up for it.
 And the only place I had to transport it was from the table to my mouth.
 It survived the journey just fine.

 That glaze was so unnecessary.
-But if you want to make some, it’s just powdered sugar and a little apple juice.
+Me being me, I wanted to make it “pretty.”
+But if you want to make some glaze, it’s just powdered sugar and a little apple juice.

 100% Whole Grain Cinnamon Apple Oatmeal Bread